CharlesTaylor7/acronymia/README.md

 - Server api functions can silently fail.
 If you use composite types in the function arguments the code compiles but fails completely silently at runtime.
 There's no panic, no console warning, no nothing.
 Strings & numbers work fine, vectors & structs don't.
 I believe it's actually supposed to work with any type that's serializable with Serde.
   Workaround: apply the "Cbor" argument to the server macro.
 It uses a different serialization format then the default and actually works.
 The default deserialization format is Form data.

-### TODO for MVP
-- [x] Setup step
-  - [x] Players can set their nickname
-  - [x] Allow game creator to start game (for MVP creator is the first registered player)
-- [x] Submission step
-  - [x] a synchronized 30 second timer.
-  - [x] acronym input
-  - [x] of submissions received
-  - [x] validate submission input
-  - [ ] submit partially provided inputs in case of timeout?
-- [x] Judging step
-  - [x] player view
-      - [x] readonly list of submissions
-  - [x] judge view
-      - [x] list of submissions each of which is a button for selecting winner
-      - [ ] after a winner for the round is selected the next round starts with a small delay.
-Say 5 seconds for everyone to see the result
-- [x] Results step
-  - [x] Show a scoreboard of player points

-- [x] Refactor SSE & server functions into using websockets for a more realtime experience

 # Development